-The SCRHA3 has supportive services that help to increase residents' involvement with activities at the public housing community.
+The SCRHA3 has supportive services that help to increase residents' involvement with activities within the community.
 Supportive services provide opportunities for personal growth, leadership advancement and community engagement; resident job training and employment placement; case management and supportive group environments; and health and wellness initiatives.
 These programs include: